MicrosoftDataAndAnalytics/DataScienceEssentials/Introduction-To-Data-Science/README.md

 # Data Science Essentials
-## Module 1:Introduction to Data Science Technology
+## Module 1: Introduction to Data Science Technology

 This folder contains introductory video lectures and slides to familiarize students with principle of Data Science and Data Science Technologies.